Docker Container Security

 - Map Known Vulnerabilities – Identify known vulnerabilities for the open source in your containers.
 Find out which ones are already patched and get remediation guidance for those that aren’t.

-- Monitoring for New Vulnerabilities – Enhance Docker security with early notification (an average of 3 weeks earlier than NVD) of new vulnerabilities as they reported.
+- Monitoring for New Vulnerabilities – Enhance Docker security with early notification (an average of 3 weeks earlier than the National Vulnerability Database) of new vulnerabilities as they reported.

 - Enforce Open Source Use Policies – Define exception-based policies that can be used for reporting and build/deployment process automation.